-At Convocation, graduating students wear celebratory regalia with a hood associated with the credential being conferred, as described below.
+At Convocation, graduating students wear celebratory regalia associated with the credential being conferred, as described below.

-Diploma and certificate graduands wear a black gown.
+Diploma and certificate graduands wear a blue gown.

-All graduands will wear a hood associated with the credential being conferred.
+Hoods are worn by those who graduate with Bachelor’s degree or Post-Degree credential.
 The colours of each hood are established by the Registrar in accordance with standards of practice at post-secondary institutions in Canada.

 Graduands in the academic procession will be provided with the approved academic headwear which is worn at the Convocation ceremony.